-Mr Phil Simpson – His son works at Ling Bob J I and N School.
+Mr Phil Simpson – his son is working at Ling Bob J I and N School as a Teacher.

 The following checklist gives a brief insight into what is involved in being a Governor at Ling Bob J I & N School

 Your views are valued so please take part actively in discussion.

 Be an active member of committees